yoeherrera/python-django-models-authentication/tasks_module3.md

         return self.name
 ```

-# Add many to many relationship to BlogPost model for Tags.
+# Add many to many relationship to BlogPost model for Tags

 Since we want tags to categorize posts by topic, we want to create a relationship between the `Tag` model and the `BlogPost` model.
-In the `BlogPost` class, add `tags` as a field and set it equal to calling `models.ManyToManyField()` with `'Tag'` and `related_name='posts'` as parameters.
+In the `BlogPost` class, add `tags` as a field and set it equal to calling `models.ManyToManyField()` with `'Tag'` and `related_name='posts'` as arguments.
 ```python
     tags = models.ManyToManyField('Tag', related_name='posts')
 ```

-# Add view to show all posts with a given tag.
+# Add view to show all posts with a given tag

 We would like to display a Tag page that displays all of the posts with that Tag.
 In order to do that, we need to create a view that will generate that page.
 In `mainapp/views.py`, create a function `tag_posts(request, name)`.
 In that method, simply return `render(request, 'mainapp/filtered_post_list.html')`.